Tecktron/html-partials-compiler/README.md

 ```
 You can then pipe the output to another file (as is shown in the examples below).

+In the html file (or any text file really), I decided to create a `<partial>` tag.
+So far I've found this to be unique so I don't interfere with any other packages that you may be using on the javascript side (I noticed a few that use include).
-In the html file (or any text file really), use a `<partial>` tag.
-It will then be replaced with the `src` you provide based on the `cond` if you have supplied one.
+This tag will then be replaced with the `src` you provide based on the `cond` if you have supplied any.
 ```
 <partial src='./location/of/some/file.html' cond='optional'>
 ```

 #### Attribute details

 - `src` - The location of the partial to include.
 This can be a relative path based on the location of the input file or a full path.
-If a partial doesn't contain an src, it will simply be removed.
+If a partial doesn't contain an `src` or the file cannot be found, it will simply be removed.
-- `cond` - An _optional_ comma separated list of conditionals.
-The items in cond are used in a logical OR fashion.
-Basically, the conditions are converted to an array, and if a value in one array is in the value of the other, it will be included.
+- `cond` - An _optional_ attribute containing a comma separated list of conditions.
+-

+The `cond` work by converting the list of conditions passed in to an array.
+This is also true for the attribute in the `<partial>`.
+The arrays are then matched against each other for a common value and if found, the partial will be included.
+If not, it will be removed.
-Here's an example of using a cond, using passing in: `cond debug` will render `<partial src='...' cond='debug,staging'>`,
+Here's an example of using a cond, using passing in: `--cond debug` will render `<partial src='...' cond='debug,staging'>`,
 however, `<partial src='...' cond='prod,staging'>` would just be removed since the debug cond is not fulfilled.

-If no cond parameters are pass in, all cond params will be ignored and all partials will be included.
+If no `--cond` parameters are pass in, all `cond` attributes will be ignored and all partials will be included.

-If the `src` file cannot be found the partial will simply be removed.

 #### Notes

-- If you add in a partial with partials, those will also be parsed, however the base path will still be that of the input file, so be careful with your relative paths, if you choose to use this pattern (see the todo section below).
+- If you add in a partial containing partials, those will also end up be parsed, however the base path will still be that of the original input file, so be careful with your relative paths, if you choose to use this pattern (see the todo section below).
-- Avoid including a file within itself.
-You will end up in a recursive loop or it.
+- Avoid including a partial within itself.
+You will end up in a recursive loop.

 ## Examples